Quantum phases of spin-orbital-angular-momentum coupled bosonic gases in optical lattices: Method

 \end{widetext} Here, $\boldsymbol{\mathcal{G}}^{(i)}_{\sigma \sigma^{\prime}}\left( \tau-\tau^{\prime} \right)$ is a local non-interacting propagator interpreted as a dynamical Weiss mean field which simulates the effects of all other sites.
 To shorten the formula, the Nambu notation is used $\boldsymbol{c}^{(i)}_{\sigma}(\tau)\equiv(c^{(i)}_{\sigma}(\tau),c^{(i)}_{\sigma}(\tau)^{\ast})$.
 The parameter $z$ is the lattice coordination, which is treated as a control parameter within RBDMFT.
 The terms up to subleading order are included in the effective action.
 The static bosonic mean-fields are defined in terms of the bosonic operator $c_{j\sigma}$ as

 where $\left< ... \right>_0$ means the expectation value in the cavity system without the impurity site.

-Instead of solving the effective action directly, we normally turn to the Hamiltonian representation with the same effective action, i.e. Anderson impurity Hamiltonian~\cite{PhysRevB.80.245109,PhysRevB.84.144411}.
+Instead of solving the effective action directly, we normally turn to the Hamiltonian representation, i.e. Anderson impurity Hamiltonian~\cite{PhysRevB.80.245109,PhysRevB.84.144411}.
 By exactly diagonalizing the Anderson impurity Hamiltonian with a finite number of bath orbitals~\cite{RevModPhys.68.13,bath}, we can finally obtain the local propagator

 Next, we utilize the Dyson equation to obtain site-dependent self-energies in the Matsubara frequency representation